FAIRDataPipeline/FAIR-CLI/README.md

 ### `config.yaml`

 This is the main file the user will interact with to customise their run.
 FAIR-CLI automatically generates a starter version of this file with everything in place.
-The only addition required is setting of either `script` or `script_path` (with the exception of running using `fair run bash` - see [below](#run)) under `run_metadata`.
+The only addition required is setting of either `script` or `script_path` (with the exception of running using `fair run --script` - see [below](#run)) under `run_metadata`.
 |                                                                                                                                                      |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **`script`**                                                                                                                                         |